 Youko Yamamoto, chef/owner of the former Gomen Kudasai and the incoming TANMA!
 Ramen and Bar in Kingston; and DJ on Noodling with Youko; recently came over and prepared her selection of Oyakodon w/Eiichi Ohtaki.
 She told us how this association was born out a moment of embarrassment in front of her best friend’s cool older brother Noriaki and his friend Matsumoto-san:

 When I got to Saporro for college I bought a giant cookbook and flipped right to oyakodon.
 During that time in Saporro I was playing piano and keyboards in a lot of different bands myself and I would always cook for all of the boys in the bands.
 Oyakodon was one of the common dishes and it was the first time I made it with real Dashi.
 During this time I began experimenting with cooking eating and tasting and I developed a lot of cooking skill.

-Eiichi Ohtaki got his start in the early seventies with the popular group Happy End but he went on to produce solo work from the mid seventies into the mid eighties.
+Eiichi Ohtaki got his start in the early seventies with the group Happy End but he went on to produce solo work from the mid-seventies into the mid-eighties.
 His most famous album, A Long Vacation (1981), is listed everywhere as one of the most important Japanese pop-rock albums of all time—a quintessential summer album.
 It is worth a listen for the interesting way he combines super cheesy cruise ship lounge synthesizers, soft hazy vocals and pop melodies.
 Youko’s experience is better represented in the album Niagara Moon.
 It came out in 1976 and is what she was listening to at the time.

 Niagara Moon showcases how Ohtaki gathers influences from every corner of the American popular music canon.
-Perhaps from a distance it is easier to see the whole range of possiblities and imagine different combinations.
-He somehow combines the funky rhodes-sounding piano, twangy country rock slide, barbershop quartet vocals, Lousiana horns, and urban 60’s key banging, garbage pail rock.
+Perhaps from a distance, it is easier to see the whole range of possibilities and imagine different combinations.
+He somehow combines the funky Rhodes-sounding piano, twangy country-rock slide, barbershop quartet vocals, Lousiana horns, and urban 60’s key-banging garbage pail rock.
 Give this a listen as you make the recipe below for oyakodon.
 As it says on the album cover it is “good at COOL time!”

 COOKING with YOUKO